 - Each SPF room will have serology conducted every 3 months on either sentinel mice or randomly selected and approved mice.
-The serum will be analyzed by IDEX.
+Opti-spot blood sampling is sent to IDEXX-Radil for analysis.

-- All health reports and serology reports and results must be provided by the LAR Facility Manager.
-They will be kept on file by LAR staff, and available to all investigators upon request.
+- All health reports and serology reports and results will be provided to PIs by the LAR Facility Manager or IACUC Coordinator.
+Reports will be kept on file by LAR staff and will be available to all investigators upon request.